This is a sponsored post by Essilor of America, a supporter of NewGradOptometry & new graduate optometrists! 😎

 There are also patients who already wear eyeglasses for visual correction.
 For these patients, their conventional corrective lenses might not be enough to provide relief from Digital Eye Strain, creating an inconvenient situation where they need to use multiple pairs of glasses.

 Watch this video to learn more about Eyezen+ Lenses:

 Eyezen+ lenses were specially developed to provide relief from digital eye strain that commonly afflicts the modern digital device user.
 These lenses provide a more comfortable visual experience by containing a small amount of accommodative relief to help mitigate eye strain associated with viewing devices such as tablets and smartphones for extended periods of time.

-These lenses also include Essilor’s Smart Blue Filter™ feature, which is embedded directly into the lenses.
+These lenses also include protection against harmful blue light* embedded directly in the lenses.
 This allows for a clear lens that reduces at least 20% of Harmful Blue Light.

 Understanding the Science and Technology Behind Eyezen+ Lenses

 There has been a lot of research into Harmful Blue Light exposure and its implications as a potential contributor to retinal disease, lenticular changes and ocular surface disorders.